From pretty pickets to stylish slats, here's 15 driveway fencing ideas to elevate your entrance

 Here, a taller panel fence has been used to separate the house from the adjacent property, while a daintier post and rail fence has been used directly in front of the glazed gable – both atop a rendered dwarf wall that deals with the sloping nature of the plot.

 Wondering how to create kerb appeal?
-One surefire way is to choose your driveway fence to tie in with the style of your house.
+One surefire way is to choose your driveway fence to tie in with the style of your house or its setting.

 Highly contemporary façades will suit a very different fence type to traditional-style homes – this wooden post and rail fence suits the new oak frame self build it surrounds perfectly, picking up on the timber elements of the house.